opendatahacklab/markdown_blog/readme.md

 add your content!
 That's all.
 By creating the file you have created a new blog post and it will be automatically made live to the public.

+If the file name is prefixed by a date in numeric format YYYYMMDD, this date will be shown in the posts list.

 ```Shell
 Create a file called "new-post-feature.md" will render the following: